 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Fund is exposed to credit risk for its investments carried at amortized cost and cash and cash equivalent.
-Cash in investment accounts are held with the Fund Manager in Riyad Bank which has sound credit rating.
-The Fund holds cash in investment accounts in Riyad Bank which has a long-term credit rating of "BBB+" by Fitch, and there is no historical history of default to recover the balance.
+Cash in investment accounts held with the Fund Manager and the cash balances held with the custodian are held in banks which has sound credit rating.
+The Fund holds its cash in banks which has a long-term credit rating of "BBB+" by Fitch, and there is no historical history of default to recover the balance.